propelmarketing/foundry/README.md

   ```
   yarn global add pm2
   ```
-- Must be able to clone from the Arbiter github repo
+- Must be able to clone from the Server github repo
 - A ssh key has been generated specifically for deployment access, the keys has been uploaded to CircleCI, and the public key has been added to the target server's ~/.ssh/authorized_keys
 - From a local machine, run the following commands to initialize the pm2 environment on the target server:
   ```